 How Can I Keep My Feet Healthy During Pregnancy?

-If you have any questions please feel free to contact our office located in Oradell, NJ, also serving the areas of Paramus, Westwood, Hackensack, and Fair Lawn.
+If you have any questions please feel free to contact our office located in Oradell, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Pregnancy and Foot Health

 It was recently announced that defensive tackle Maliek Collins of the Dallas Cowboys broke his foot and will be out indefinitely.
 Collins is no stranger to foot fractures; he also suffered the same injury back in 2016 at around a similar time during the NFL calendar.
 The defensive tackle has been advised to sit out during any voluntary practices, so that he will be prepared for mandatory football activity that starts in June.
 Fortunately for Collins, he will have plenty of time to rest before the season starts.